agashchandar/yagashi-contacts/README.md

 3. Search for Spring Tools Suite by typing STS in the textfield.
 A curated list of STSs appears.
 4. Download the latest version of STS from that list and enjoy building SpringBoot applications.

-Also make sure that MySQL is installed in your system.
+Also make sure that MySQL or PostgreSQL(your choice) is installed in your system.
+If not you can use default in memory H2 database.

 ## How to run the project?